janverschelde/PHCpack/src/Python/PHCpy2/doc/source/usecases.rst

 In the problem of the four lines, the intersection conditions are verified with numpy.

+The python interpreter in Sage can be extended to include phcpy.
+In the problem of all lines tangent to four given lines, the polynomial system is formulated with Sage and the visualization of the solutions is also done within Sage.

 In all use cases, we distinguish between general instances of a problem (where the numbers for the parameters are chosen at random and/or complex), and specific (mostly real) instances of the problem.